tidalmigrations/machine_stats/unix/README.md

 ## Data captured

-For Linux/Unix based systems, by default, the following metrics are captured from the resources and sent and stored in Tidal Migrations:
+For Linux/Unix based systems, by default, the following metrics are captured from the resources and sent and stored in Tidal Accelerator:

 - Host Name
 - FQDN